jamespic/technical-test-internal/README.md

 npm start
 ```

-The API
+The API Specification
 -------

-The application supports the following operations:
+The application should support the following operations:

-- `GET /user/:userId`: Retrieve a user of the system.
+- `GET /user/:userName`: Retrieve a user of the system.
 The response will be JSON like `{"userName": "john", "email": "john@example.com", "password": "password1"}`
-- `POST /user/:userId`: Create a new user.
+- `POST /user/:userName`: Create a new user, named `userName`.
 Your request should be JSON like `{"email": "john@example.com", "password": "password1"}`, and you will receive `201 Created` on success.
 - `GET /question/:questionId`: Retrieve information about a question.
 The response will be JSON like
   `{"user":"john","title":"A Question","content":"A question","upvotes":0,"downvotes":0,"answers":[],"questionId":0}`
 - `POST /question`: Create a new question.
 Your request should be JSON like `{"user": "john", "title": "Question Title", "content": "A question"}`, and your response will be the same data,